Investment Objective of the Master Fund

 > 7 Day Fund Liquidity is calculated based upon 30% of trailing 20 day average volume.

-< Gross Yield reflects the historic dividend income received by the fund in the preceding 12 months before the deduction of all expenses including management fees.
-Net Yield is Gross Yield less the deduction of all expenses including management fees i.e. Gross Yield less the OCF.
-In both cases we use the T Class Shares as reference.
-Please note that rates would vary for I Class and R Class shares.
+< Gross Yield reflects the historic dividend income received by the master fund in the preceding 12 months before the deduction of all expenses including management fees.
+Net yield is Gross Yield less the deduction of all expenses including management fees i.e. Gross Yield less the OCF.
+In both cases we use T Class Shares as reference.
+Please not that rates would very for I Class and R Class shares.
+Additional Feeder Fund expenses will further reduce the yield received.

 NB Where a position is being built for the fund the company name is not disclosed in factsheet data.